Robust Utility Maximization with Intractable Claims under Distributional Ambiguity: A Random Distributionally Robust Optimization Approach: Existence of the optimal decision of the RDRO problem

 Then, for any $\nu_0 \in D_{\eta}$, by \cite[Theorem 5.20]{villani2008optimal}, there exists a subsequence of the optimal transport plans $\{ \gamma_n \}_{n\ge 1}$ that converges weakly to some $\gamma_0 \in \Pi(\mu_0, \nu_0)$, where each $\gamma_n$ is an optimal transport plan between $\mu_n$ and $\nu_n := \nu_0$.
 We continue to denote this subsequence by ${ \gamma_n }$.
 Thus,

 Taking the infimum over $\nu_0 \in D_{\eta}$ on the left-hand side yields

-Thus, $\mu_0$ attains the supremum, and by definition of $\mc{A}_{\mu}$, there exists $X^* \in \mc{A}$ whose distribution is $\mu_0$.
+Thus, $\mu_0$ attains the supremum, and by definition of $\mc{A}_{d}$, there exists $X^* \in \mc{A}$ whose distribution is $\mu_0$.
 Hence, the RDRO problem admits an optimal decision.
-Therefore, $\mu_0 \in \mc{A}_{\mu}$ attains the supremum on the right-hand side of \eqref{temp_414}, and thus serves as an optimal solution to the outer optimization in the distributional RDRO problem.
-Then by the definition of $\mc{A}_{\mu}$, the original RDRO problem~\eqref{Primalprob_cons} admits at least one optimal decision $X^* \in \mc{A}$. \end{proof}
+Therefore, $\mu_0 \in \mc{A}_{d}$ attains the supremum on the right-hand side of \eqref{temp_414}, and thus serves as an optimal solution to the outer optimization in the distributional RDRO problem.
+Then by the definition of $\mc{A}_{d}$, the original RDRO problem~\eqref{Primalprob_cons} admits at least one optimal decision $X^* \in \mc{A}$. \end{proof}

 \begin{remark} It is worth emphasizing that this existence proof does not depend on any particular structure or properties of the ambiguity set $D_{\eta}$.
-Therefore, the result naturally extends to the general RDRO formulation \eqref{Primal_J_RDRO}. \end{remark}
+Therefore, the result naturally extends to other choice of the ambiguity set. \end{remark}

-We have thus established the existence of an optimal decision for the RDRO problem~\eqref{Primalprob_cons}, under the utility Assumption~\ref{Asp_utility} and the decision Assumption~\ref{Asp_mu_weak_convergent}.
+We have thus established the existence of an optimal decision for the RDRO problem~\eqref{Primalprob_cons}, under the utility assumption~\ref{Asp_utility} and the decision assumption~\ref{Asp_mu_weak_convergent}.
 To proceed further and address the uniqueness of the optimal decision, we require a suitable duality result.
 This duality result is not only central for proving the uniqueness of the optimal decision but also plays a critical role in designing efficient numerical algorithms, as demonstrated in later sections.

 15pt